thephez/dpp-spec/docs/document.md

 # Document Object

 The document object represents the data provided by the platform in response to a query.
-Responses consist of an array of these objects containing the following fields as defined in the JavaScript reference client ([js-dpp](https://github.com/dashpay/platform/blob/v0.24.5/packages/js-dpp/schema/document/documentBase.json)):
+Responses consist of an array of these objects containing the following fields as defined in the Rust reference client ([rs-dpp](https://github.com/dashpay/platform/blob/v0.24.5/packages/rs-dpp/schema/document/documentExtended.json)):

 | Property | Type | Required | Description |
 | - | - | - | - |